Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 draft: false
 weight: 10
 ---
-The Traceability Agent can sample the transaction information that is sent to Amplify Central.
-Learn how to set up sampling rules used to send only certain transactions to Amplify Central.
-With the agent default configuration, all transactions are sent to Amplify Central.
+The Traceability Agent can sample the transaction information that is sent to Amplify Analytics .
+Learn how to set up sampling rules used to send only certain transactions to Amplify Anaytics.
+With the agent default configuration, all transactions are sent to Amplify Analytics.

 ## Sampling

-Sampling adds the ability to control the amount of transaction data that is sent to Amplify Central.
+Sampling adds the ability to control the amount of transaction data that is sent to Amplify Analytics.

 ### Settings